Home Hip Replacement

 Attorney Daniel Nigh explains who qualifies to file a hip replacement lawsuit.

-What to Know About Metal-on-Metal Implants
+What To Know About Metal-on-Metal Implants

 Portrait picture Dr. H. John Cooper